Buddha Beads. Natural crystal and glass hexagonal bicones.

 Originally beads such as these were made from natural crystals that were drilled in the Indian bead manufacturing sites which have been dated to the first millennium BC and were then traded along with the Indian trade networks that extended from the Mediterranean to the far east.

-The technology for drilling these beads, developed in India is incredibly complex and difficult using a hand drill and grinding paste.
-As a result, they would most probably have been both rare and expensive.
+The technology for drilling these crystal beads, developed in India is incredibly complex and difficult using a hand drill and grinding paste.
+As a result, they would most probably have been both rare and expensive, even at the time of their production.
 There is evidence of such bead making later in the 2nd century BC from sites in what now is Thailand, possibly by Indian craftsmen who migrated or were seconded.

 We have two examples of these crystals, both found in Java, which Veronica has incorporated into her necklaces.
 We date these as probably first millennia AD.